 Enhanced copy experience

-Windows shows the progress of multiple simultaneous file operations (for example, move, copy, delete, and so on) in a single window.
+Windows shows the progress of multiple, simultaneous file operations (for example, move, copy, delete, and so on) in a single window.
 Users can pause or resume each operation so they can control which operations are prioritized.
 Users can also view detailed information about their file operations, including performance graphs over time and the current rate of transfer.
 Users can quickly scan and deal with all of their file conflicts at once, optionally previewing and opening file conflicts to make sure they keep the files they want.

 Task Manager